Acute malnutrition (wasting): MUAC, RUTF and community care

 An alternative diagnostic method for acute malnutrition: mid-upper arm circumference (MUAC)

-In children aged between 6 months and 5 years, there is another diagnostic criterion that also allows moderate and severe acute malnutrition to be defined: the mid-upper arm circumference or MUAC (Buttarelli et al., 2021)Buttarelli, E., Woodhead, S., & Rio, D. (2021).
-Family MUAC: A review of evidence and practice.
-Field Exchange, 64, 99–100. https://www.ennonline.net/fex/64/en/family-muac-review-evidence-and-practice.
+In children aged between 6 months and 5 years, there is another diagnostic criterion that also allows the definition of moderate and severe acute malnutrition: mid-upper arm circumference (MUAC) (Buttarelli et al., 2021).

 The MUAC tape is a simple plastic bracelet about 35cm long that, when placed around a child's arm, allows easy measurement of the child's perimeter.
 According to its result, it allows to establish whether there is moderate acute malnutrition (between 115mm and 125mm) or severe acute malnutrition (less than 115mm), which is clearly indicated with colors.

 MUAC was invented by a British paediatrician in Haiti in 1958 and was first used in 1969 for a population-level nutritional screening in Biafra by the ICRC.
-The use of a cheap, small, easy-to-transport plastic tape, very easy to use by people with little training, offered numerous advantages over the alternative in an enormously chaotic environment.
-In this context it was not feasible to transport scales and stadiometers to measure weight and height, and then cross-reference the resulting index with reference tables.
-The use of MUAC allowed the ICRC to find (and demonstrate) an alarming prevalence of 6.7% severe acute malnutrition (Glasman, 2018)Glasman, J. (2018).
-Measuring malnutrition: The history of the MUAC tape and the commensurability of human needs.
-Humanity: An International Journal of Human Rights, Humanitarianism, and Development, 9(1), 19–44. https://doi.org/10.1353/hum.2018.0001.
+The use of a plastic tape measure — cheap, small, easy to transport and very easy to use by people with minimal training — offered numerous advantages over the alternative in an enormously chaotic environment.
+In this context it was not feasible to transport scales and stadiometers to measure weight and height and then cross-reference the resulting index with reference tables.
+The use of MUAC allowed the ICRC to find (and demonstrate) an alarming prevalence of 6.7% of severe acute malnutrition (Glasman, 2018).

-For years, MUAC was used as a proxy indicator for the weight-for-height index, until scientific evidence showed that this is not entirely accurate.
-Although they may sometimes yield equivalent results, both diagnostic methods can provide different diagnoses in other cases.
-Children with a MUAC indicative of acute malnutrition may have a normal weight-for-height index, and vice versa.
+For years, mid-upper arm circumference was used as a proxy indicator for weight-for-height, until scientific evidence showed that this is not entirely accurate.
+Although the two methods can sometimes yield equivalent results, in other cases both diagnostic methods produce different diagnoses.
+Children with a MUAC indicative of acute malnutrition may have a normal weight-for-height, and vice versa (Grellety & Golden, 2016).

 Today, both methods are used: weight-for-height and MUAC